Top 5 DeFi Trends for 2021-2023

 4. DEX’s and AMM’s fuel DeFi Growth

-One of the more difficult DeFi problems is figuring out how to mesh decentralization with efficiency.
+One of the more difficult problems facing the decentralized finance space is balancing decentralization with efficiency.

-Centralized cryptocurrency exchanges like Coinbase allow for efficient transactions but are lacking when it comes to decentralization.
+Centralized cryptocurrency exchanges like Coinbase allow for efficient transactions.
+But considering that Coinbase is now a public company, they're lacking when it comes to decentralization.

 This is where decentralized exchanges (DEXs) come into play.